iv660/arduino-snake-game/README.md

 * [ ] **Multiple snakes**: Introduce multiple snakes that can be controlled simultaneously, either by the same player or by multiple players.

-* [ ] **Time attack**: Add a time limit for each level or a timer that counts down, and challenge the player to eat as many apples as possible within the time limit.
+* [ ] **Time attack**: Add a timer that counts down, and challenge the player to eat an apple before the timer runs out.

 * [x] **Time bomb challenge**: Randomly activate bombs with countdown timers.
 The player must deactivate the time bomb by colliding into it before the timer reaches zero.

-* [x] **Score targets**: Set specific score targets for each level, and reward the player for achieving them.
+* [ ] **Score targets**: Set specific score targets for each level, and reward the player for achieving them.

+* [ ] **Hyperspace challenge**: Divide the scene into two spaces.
+When an apple appears in the other space the snake does, open two wormhole ports to let the snake pass between spaces.
+When an apple is in the same space as the snake, close the wormhole ports.

+* [ ] **Collector challenge**: The player can collect a series of items.
+Reward player for completing a collection with points and/or extra life.

+* [ ] **Life bonus**: Place life bonus (a filled heart icon) on the scene for the player to collect.

+* [ ] **Max lives extension bonus**: Place a hollow heart icon to extend maximum lives limit.

 * [ ] **Visual and audio enhancements**: Improve the game's visuals and audio, such as:
 	* [ ] Smooth animations and transitions.